1. Nepotism and Altruism in Belding’s Ground Squirrels

 [q]Let’s take a closer look at what Sherman observed.
 First of all, at any age, [hangman] are far more likely to give alarm calls than [hangman].

 [q labels = “top”]Why are _________ so much more likely to give an alarm call than ________?
 Remember that the females _______ from the burrows where they were ________ much less than the males do.
-Because of that, any female is much more likely to live in close vicinity to members of its immediate and extended __________.
-So, alarm calls aren’t exactly altruistic, because when a female risks herself to give an alarm, her behavior has a tendency to help the her _________.
+Because of that, any female is much more likely to live close to members of her immediate and extended __________.
+So, alarm calls aren’t exactly altruistic, because when a female risks herself to give an alarm, her behavior tends to help her ___________.

 [fx] No, that’s not correct.
 Please try again.